 Date of Stay: May 26, 2016

-First off, as the bullet points note, the inn has no TV, no phones in the room, and WiFi which the hotel itself describes as “not very fast or reliable”, and with bandwidth limitations.
+First off, as the bullet points note, the inn has no TV and no phones in the room.
+Plus WiFi which the hotel itself describes as “not very fast or reliable”, and with bandwidth limitations.
 That’s because you’re literally in the middle of nowhere, not necessarily a bad thing.
 In other words, this is the type of place you go to escape from the world for a few days.
 If you need to conduct business, or you absolutely have to binge watch NCIS reruns after dinner, this isn’t the place for you.

 The #1 selling point of the Requa Inn is the solitude and natural setting.
-And the setting is pretty darned awesome, with the hotel basically fronting the Klamath River across the road.
+And a pretty darned awesome one it is, with the hotel basically fronting the Klamath River across the road.
 You’re just a couple of miles down the road from the incredible Klamath River Overlook, where you can look down on the mouth of the Klamath River as it empties into the Pacific.

 There’s also a garden tucked into the mountainside out back.
 Supposedly, the hot tub is somewhere out here, though I didn’t spend any time looking for it.

 There are also several cats roaming around outside, a couple of which are friendly.
 One tuxedo cat, a big boy, even wanted to bond with mom.

 According to the front desk clerk, the hotel’s owners try their best to “trap/neuter/release” the strays.
 They’re free otherwise to roam the hotel grounds, and they leave food for them.
 Always a good sign when the hotel owner is a cat lover!